okpast/bigquery-sql-projects/email_engagement_retention/README.md

 - Relative retention rate = engaged accounts in month N / engaged accounts in month N-1.
   Shows the month-over-month change in engaged account count, not a tracked overlap of the same accounts between months.
+Months with zero engaged accounts are included explicitly (not skipped), so this comparison is always against the true previous calendar month.

 - Sent-based engagement means the account received at least one email during the month.
-  Open-based engagement means the account opened at least one email during the month.
+- Open-based engagement means the account opened at least one email during the month.

 ## SQL